louissxu/42-piscine/README.md

 Repository of my progress in the 42Adel November Piscine 2021.

-The &ltproject&gt-dev folder is my working directory for my project where I build the project.
+The [project]-dev folder is my working directory for my project where I build the project.
 If you want to follow my git commits/changes etc you can see them in this folder.
 This is generally the most up to date repo including any changes I have made after submission (if I decided not to resubmit it).
-This directory also includes files that I would like to keep but are not able to be submitted (the subject pdf's, my test files, etc). h
+This directory also includes files that I would like to keep but are not able to be submitted (the subject pdf's, my test files, etc).

-The &ltproject&gt folder is my "submission" folder of files in the state that I am submitting them to the vogsphere.
+The [project] folder is my "submission" folder of files in the state that I am submitting them to the vogsphere.
 The corresponding moulinette grading/scoring is below.

 <table border = "1" cellpadding = "4" cellspacing = "0">
 <thead><tr>